kubernetes-retired/service-catalog/docs/design.md

 ## Open Service Broker API

-The Service Catalog is a compliant implmentation of the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) (OSB API).
+The Service Catalog is a compliant implementation of the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) (OSB API).
 The OSB API specification is the evolution of the [Cloud Foundry Service Broker API](https://docs.cloudfoundry.org/services/api.html).